API version: 2022-10-20

 Otherwise, RQC will redirect back to the mhs_submissionpage

-automatically right after the grading.redirect_url
+automatically right after the grading.400 Bad request

 : The request was semantically invalid.